wasmerio/ate/atenet/README.md

 itself however there are few specifics that make this viable

-1. The 'atenet' binaries need to have access to the chains in order to read the configuration hence they reuse the master keys that are also used by 'ateses'
+1. The 'atenet' binaries need to have access to the chains in order to read the configuration hence they reuse the master keys that are also used by 'atesess'.
 2. Creating an 'instance' in Tokera is the same chain also used for the vSwitch and hence there is no need to associate a network with a instance.
 3. Exporting access to a vSwitch gives an access key - more than one can be